menu icon

 For Chana Dal Chutney Spread

-• 3 tbsp Split Bengal Gram (Channa Dal / Kadalaparuppu)
+• 3 tablespoon Split Bengal Gram (Channa Dal / Kadalaparuppu)

 • 6 Red Chili Adjust As Needed